thongekchakrit/Twitter-scrapper-sentiment/README.md

 ## Getting Started

 The instructions below will help you set up the environment.
+To get started download the 'notebook' folder or this repository as ZIP file.

 ### Prerequisites